Lex Luthor: Blackest Night

 During the Blackest Night storyline, when the public learned that everyone who has died are rising as undead Black Lanterns, Luthor isolates himself in his safehouse in fear that all the people he has murdered over the years will reanimate and seek revenge.
 Several victims, including his deceased father, arrive but he escapes after receiving a power ring fueled by the orange light of avarice, becoming an Orange Lantern deputy.
 Luthor arrives at Coast City and joins the battle against the Black Lantern Corps, fighting Black Lantern versions of Superman and Superboy.
 Luthor is quickly overwhelmed by his greed and sets out to steal the rings of his fellow inducted Lanterns, taking Scarecrow's yellow fear-powered ring before being held back.
 Wonder Woman restrains Luthor with her magic lasso and under its spell of truth he confesses he secretly wants to be Superman.
-When Nekron is defeated, Larfleeze the Orange Lantern takes Luthor's ring, as there can only be one avarice-powered ring.
+When Nekron is defeated, Larfleeze takes Luthor's ring, as there can only be one avarice-powered ring.

 Still craving the power of the orange light, Luthor recovers and operates on the remains of Black Lanterns.
 He is visited by Larfleeze, who demands to know what is important to the people of Earth.
 Luthor responds with "power" (which Larfleeze already possesses) and "land" (which intrigues the alien).